 While it’s critically important that you incorporate your culture into every interaction with candidates and employees, during the onboarding experience, it’s absolutely necessary.

-The Culture Club The newly hired employee is looking for affirmation of everything that’s already been discussed.
+The newly hired employee is looking for affirmation of everything that’s already been discussed.
 It’s now when you can capitalize on this curiosity and at this stage you should:

 Maintain communication.
 After the offer is made and before the new hire’s first day, you need to stay in touch.
 This is not the time to enter the zone of silence.
 Everyone can have a role in this—the HR representative or recruiter, the new manager, and team members, and even the CEO.